-Opinions about ORMs vary widely.
-Some see it as an essential tool for simplifying data access while others claim it greatly increases complexity while robbing applications of much needed performance.
+Some see ORMs as an essential tool for simplifying data access while others claim it is needless complexity.
 Sam Saffron and Rob Conery have found a middle ground in what’s known as a Micro ORM.
+5

 OO7J is a Java version of the original OO7 benchmark (written in C++).
 This project includes benchmarking ORM tools.
 We recently interviewed OO7J's creator Pieter van Zyl about the project.